Exact worst-case convergence rates of the proximal gradient method for composite convex minimization: Introduction

 In this work, we are concerned with the case where the smooth term is also strongly convex.
 In this situation, the proximal gradient method is known to converge linearly, as in the case of the gradient method (and its projected variant), whose convergence is already widely studied --- see among others~\cite[Section 1.4: Theorem 3]{Book:polyak1987},~\cite[Theorem 2.1.14]{Book:Nesterov},~\cite[Section 5.1]{primerryu} and~\cite[Section 4.4]{lessard2014analysis} (with slight variants in the assumptions: depending on whether the smooth function is required to be twice differentiable or not).

 Our main contribution is to prove exact worst-case rates of convergence of the method for the three standard optimality measures: distance to optimality, objective function accuracy and residual gradient norm.
-These tight rates were to the best of our knowledge only known for the first \rev{of} these measures \rev{(see e.g.,~\cite[Section 1.4: Theorem 3]{Book:polyak1987}, \cite[Section 5.1]{primerryu} and \cite[Section 4.4]{lessard2014analysis})}.
+These tight rates were to the best of our knowledge only known for the first of these measures (see e.g.,~\cite[Section 1.4: Theorem 3]{Book:polyak1987}, \cite[Section 5.1]{primerryu} and \cite[Section 4.4]{lessard2014analysis}).
 We also derive a tight worst-case guarantee for the proximal gradient method with exact line search.

-\rev{Other related research trends feature linear convergence rates for the (proximal) gradient method under weaker assumptions than strong convexity, and linear convergence rates under inexact first-order information~\cite{schmidt2011convergence}.
-Among others, restricted strong convexity-type results are presented in~\cite{zhang2015restricted,necoara2015linear}, and convergence under the Polyak-{\L}ojasiewicz condition were very recently presented in~\cite{karimi2016linear}.}
+Other related research trends feature linear convergence rates for the (proximal) gradient method under weaker assumptions than strong convexity, and linear convergence rates under inexact first-order information~\cite{schmidt2011convergence}.
+Among others, restricted strong convexity-type results are presented in~\cite{zhang2015restricted,necoara2015linear}, and convergence under {{\L}ojasiewicz-type conditions were recently presented in~\cite{bolte2017error}}.

-The paper is organized as follows: in Section~\ref{probstat}\rev{,} we present the problem statement and the main results; in Section~\ref{secproofs}\rev{,} we prove our main results (tight convergence rates for the method and for its exact line search variant); in Section~\ref{mixedperf}, \rev{we summarize known and newly derived tight results for the proximal gradient method, that were obtained using the performance estimation framework \revFG{developed by Drori and Teboulle~\cite{Article:Drori} and the authors (see~\cite{taylor2015smooth,taylor2015exact}).
-Finally,} we conclude the work in Section~\ref{sec:ccl}.}
+The paper is organized as follows: in Section~\ref{probstat}, we present the problem statement and the main results; in Section~\ref{secproofs}, we prove our main results (tight convergence rates for the method and for its exact line search variant); in Section~\ref{mixedperf}, we summarize known and newly derived tight results for the proximal gradient method, that were obtained using the performance estimation framework developed by Drori and Teboulle~\cite{Article:Drori} and the authors (see~\cite{taylor2015smooth,taylor2015exact}).
+Finally, we conclude the work in Section~\ref{sec:ccl}.